 Ms. Tamayo has worked with the SED Center since 2002 serving as accountant for the organization.
 She received her CPA at the University of Medellin and an Associates in Administration & Finance at the Essumer University in Medellin, Colombia.
 Ms. Tamayo holds vast experience working with various international companies; experience that has helped her excel in the current role she holds at the SED Center.

 Head of Development and Communications

-Mr. Roa holds a dual B.A. in Communication and Government and Politics, Minor in International Development and Conflict Management, Advanced Certification in Multi-Track Diplomacy and Conflict Management, and Masters of Public Policy.
-He is graduate of the University of Maryland’s School of Public Policy, specializing in Education Policy.
+Mr. Roa holds a Masters in Public Policy, specializing in education policy, dual B.A. in Communication and Government and Politics, minor in International Development and Conflict Management, and an Advanced Certification in Multi-Track Diplomacy and Conflict Management from the University of Maryland in College Park.

 Volunteer Program Director

 Mrs. Ruano has been with the SED Center since 1992 and has served as Volunteer Program Director since 1995.
 The Volunteer Program provides the SED Center with valuable people who contribute to the development and enhancement of the Center’s community programs working in conjunction with The National Association for Hispanic Elderly (ANPPM) and The National Caucus and Center on Black Aged, Inc. (NCBA) to provide SED with a permanent group of volunteers who contribute over 200 hours of community service each week.